-There’s an estimate of 70 million unique SlideShare reaches per month.
-You’re missing out a lot if you’re still not using SlideShare content on LinkedIn.
+There is an estimate of 70 million unique SlideShare reaches per month.
+You are missing out a lot if you’re still not using SlideShare content on LinkedIn.
 And if you’re building a marketing strategy for LinkedIn, designing presentation decks or working on ebooks is probably something you already do in-house.

 As you can imagine, doc files and presentations can contain almost anything in terms of text and media (unlike the formatting limitations of standard posts).
-It’s up to your own strategy (and familiarity with your audience) to create powerful and helpful content that generates enough traction.
+It is up to your own strategy (and familiarity with your audience) to create powerful and helpful content that generates enough or more traction.

 Slides are my most favorite LinkedIn feature right now.
 Content creators upload anything from user manuals to comic strips to ebooks or business presentations.

 Engagement is super high and slides are unexpectedly underused.